Chief Justice Roberts muted his responses in the last session

 Roberts, a savvy tactician, appears to be strategically waiting until the political and judicial situation clarifies.
 He may be adopting the chess-like approach he has used in cases, thinking of each dispute in combination of what might come next.
 Right now he is holding his moves until it is clear what really is next for the court.

 During the session that ended in late June, Roberts veered from patterns of fellow conservatives and muted his response.
 Anthony Kennedy, for his part, moved to the left, remaining as relevant as before the Scalia fallout.
-He provided the deciding votes, with the four liberals, to bolster abortion rights
+He provided the deciding votes, with the four liberals, to bolster abortion rights and race-conscious university admissions.

 Samuel Alito and Clarence Thomas, meanwhile, bitterly warned in dissenting opinions about where the new court is headed, for example, on certain religious rights and gun control.